 Tolerances For Standard Derricks in drilling rigs:

-Pros & Cons Of Derricks Above Over Masts
+Pros & Cons Of Oil Derricks Above Over Masts

 Conventional or standard derricks are used:

-- Firstly, where many wells are in the exact location, the derrick is rolled to the next cellar without dismantling.
+• Firstly, where many wells are in the exact location, there will be no need to dismantle the derrick to move it to the next cellar.

 Disadvantages of such derricks

-- Erection and dismantling are time-consuming.
-(But time delays can be avoided by “leap-frogging” two derricks.)
+• Erection and dismantling are time-consuming.
+(But we can avoid time delays by “leap-frogging” two derricks.)

 Manufacturer & IADC Specifications

 Derricks are classified (or rated) by the American Petroleum Institute (API) according to their height and ability to withstand wind and compressive loads.
 API has published standards for the particular specifications.
-The higher the derrick is, therefore the longer stands it can handle, reducing the tripping time.
-Derricks that are capable of handling stands of two, three, or four joints are called to be able to pull “doubles,” “thribbles,” or “fourbles” respectively.
+The higher the oil derrick is, the longer stands it can handle, reducing the tripping time.
+Derricks that are capable of handling stands of two, three, or four joints will be able to pull “doubles,” “thribbles,” or “fourbles” respectively.

-They are manufactured under API 4F or related ISO – This specification covers the design, manufacture, and use of derricks, portable masts, crown block assemblies, and substructures.
+Their manufacturing process will be within API 4F or related ISO recommendations.
+This specification covers the design, manufacture, and use of derricks, portable masts, crown block assemblies, and substructures.

-- Also, Spec 4F, Specification for Drilling and Well Servicing Structures, covers the design, manufacture, and use of steel derricks, portable masts, crown block assemblies, and substructures suitable for drilling and servicing wells.
-It includes stipulations for marking, inspection, standard ratings, design loading, and design specifications of the equipment.
+• Also, Spec 4F, Specification for Drilling and Well Servicing Structures covers the design, manufacture, and use of steel derricks, portable masts, crown block assemblies, and substructures suitable for drilling and servicing wells.
+It includes stipulations for marking, inspection, standard ratings, design loading, and equipment design specifications.

-- Caution: Acceleration or impact, also a setback, and wind loads will reduce the maximum rated static hook load capacity
+10. Caution: Acceleration or impact, a setback, and wind loads will reduce the maximum rated static hook load capacity

 Periodic Inspection

-If any section or part of the structure is damaged or concealed damage is detected, report it immediately and paint the damaged area with a highly contrasting color.
-Even slight damage in certain areas may be sufficient cause to condemn the structure until it can be repaired.
+If you detect damage or concealed damage in any section or part of the structure, report it immediately and paint the damaged area with a highly contrasting color.
+Even slight damage in certain areas may be sufficient cause to condemn the structure until repairing it.
 Contact the manufacturer, give him the size, type, and serial number of your structure, detail the damage for him, and follow his advice concerning structure loading and repairs.

 Fixtures and accessories are preferably attached to a structure by suitable clamps.
 Do not drill or burn holes in any members or perform any welding without obtaining approval of the manufacturer.

-The ratings for all types of derricks and masts are specified by the manufacturers in accordance with the standards.
+The ratings for all types of derricks and masts are specified by the manufacturers by the standards.
 These include a design given in API Specification 4F “Drilling and well-servicing structures”.
 These include a design factor of 50% for steel derricks when new.
-The ratings of used equipment, however, should be reviewed regularly after inspection by the manufacturer or insurance company surveyor.
+However, the ratings of used equipment should be reviewed regularly after inspection by the manufacturer or insurance company surveyor.

 Ratings given include:

-It is, therefore, essential to be familiar with the capacity of the derrick or drilling rig in use.
+It is, therefore, essential to be familiar with the capacity of the derrick or oil & gas drilling rig in use.
 The necessary information can be obtained from the following:

 The following strength and capacity factors should be taken into account to prevent the derrick or mast from being overloaded: